imagej/imagej.github.io/pages/Philosophy.md

 ## Release early, release often

-{% include box title='What"s the alternative?' width='30%' float='right' text='Some projects opt to release their entire software stack with a single monolithic version number.
+{% include box title='What"s the alternative? ' width='30% ' float='right ' text='Some projects opt to release their entire software stack with a single monolithic version number.
 This has one extremely nice ramification: it clearly communicates which versions of which software components are intended to be compatible with one another.

 For example, the [OME](OME "wikilink") project (which includes [OMERO](OMERO "wikilink") and [Bio-Formats](Bio-Formats "wikilink")) employs this approach to versioning and release management.
 Before each release, the entire OME team performs careful and thorough integration testing of all components.